 What is a credit score?

 Your credit score is meant to measure your creditworthiness.
 Creditworthiness suggests that you will take your mortgage seriously and repay it, on time.
 The banking industry created the credit score to help determine the level of risk you are when applying for a mortgage in Canada.
+It is necessary to have some sort of credit score to buy your first home in Canada.

 Anytime you fill out a loan application, the information can be sent to the credit reporting bureaus – Experian and Transunion.
 They will then share this information with lenders to help them determine if you would be a good risk for a loan.